Understand Your CarVeto Certificate:

 Do not buy the car.

-If you believe a stolen car is being sold online, either privately or at a car dealership, contact us immediately.
-Please include the vehicle registration number, so we can act quickly.
+If you believe a stolen car is being sold online, privately or at a car dealership, Contact Us Immediately.
+Please include the vehicle registration number so we can act quickly.

 Write-Off - MIAFTR and Insurer